ClaraGarciaAcademicProfile/AITrendSeer/README.md

 # AITrendSeer (Another Linear Regression Model...
 Ridge version)

-"What doesn't kill your model makes it robust" - Modern Data Stoicism
+"What doesn't kill your model makes it robust"

-A comprehensive data preprocessing and modeling framework that embraces the chaos of real-world data with philosophical resilience.
+A comprehensive data preprocessing and modeling framework that embraces the chaos of real-world data with PHILOSOPHICAL resilience.

 ## Description